SSoelvsten/adiar/docs/core/data_types.md

 - `label_t label_of(node_t n)`

-  Extract the label from within the uid of a non-sink node.
+  Extract the label from within the uid of a non-terminal node.

 - `id_t id_of(node_t n)`

-  Extract the id from within the uid of a non-sink node.
+  Extract the id from within the uid of a non-terminal node.

-- `node_t create_sink(bool value)`
+- `node_t create_terminal(bool value)`

-  Create a sink node with a specific boolean value.
+  Create a terminal node with a specific boolean value.

-- `bool is_sink(node_t n)`
+- `bool is_terminal(node_t n)`

-  Assert whether the node is a sink node.
+  Assert whether the node is a terminal node.

 - `bool value_of(node_t n)`

-  Extract the value of the given sink node.
+  Extract the value of the given terminal node.

-  To evaluate whether a node *n* is specifically the *v* sink then you may use the `is_false(n)` and `is_true(n)` functions which are shorthand for `is_sink(n) && value_of(n) == v`.
+  To evaluate whether a node *n* is specifically the *v* terminal then you may use the `is_false(n)` and `is_true(n)` functions which are shorthand for `is_terminal(n) && value_of(n) == v`.

 - `node_t negate(node_t n)` (operator `!`)

   Negates the content of a node.
-If the node is a sink, then its value is negated, otherwise if it has a pointer to a sink, then that pointer is negated.
+If the node is a terminal, then its value is negated, otherwise if it has a pointer to a terminal, then that pointer is negated.